The Journey: From Spec-Kit to SpecFact

 # Or apply auto-fixes first

-specfact repro --fix # Apply Semgrep auto-fixes, then validate
+specfact code repro --fix # Apply Semgrep auto-fixes, then validate

 Result: Automated enforcement catching critical issues.
 Auto-fixes can be applied before validation.